Common tasks with KQL for Microsoft Sentinel

 | take 5

-As we mentioned, we put the sort operator before the take operator.
-We need to sort first to make sure we get the appropriate five records.
+As mentioned earlier, place the sort operator before the take operator.
+You need to sort first to make sure you get the appropriate five records.

 Top

-The top operator allows us to combine the sort and take operations into a single operator:
+The top operator combines the sort and take operations into a single operator:

 SigninLogs